-Provides a GUI to manage PMES-Service via web-client.
+Provides a GUI to manage the PMES-Service via a web-client interface.
 Its current features include storage management, application management, job management, user management and some monitoring tools.
 For further information please take a look at section 2.
 PMES Dashboard in this document.